 The Ae270, developed by Aero Vodochody in cooperation with AIDC (from Taiwan), is a low wing aircraft with a regular tailplane.
 It looks a bit like a stretched TBM-700 with six cockpit windows and an air intake in the dorsal fin.

 The Aerocar was one of the attempts to make a practical combination of airplane and car.
 It has a pusher propeller in the rear, after the Y-shaped tail (V-tail or butterfly tail combined with ventral fin).
-The whole tail section can be removed so it can ride on four separate wheels like a car.
+The whole tail section and wings can be removed so it can ride on four separate wheels like a car.

 Aeronca 65/L-3 Grasshopper